Mejia, 3 relievers hold Indians to 4 hits in Twins' 5-0 win

 Jorge Polanco's two-run homer highlighted Minnesota's four-run second off Trevor Bauer (6-6) and gave the Twins only their third win in 11 games against the Indians this season.
 Brian Dozier was 3 for 4 with two RBIs.

-The Indians scored five or more runs and recorded 10 or more hits in nine straight games coming into this game, but stranded 11 runners and were 0 for 8 with runners in scoring position.
+The Indians scored five or more runs and recorded 10 or more hits in nine straight games, but stranded 11 runners and were 0 for 8 with runners in scoring position.

+"For not a lot of hits, we had baserunners it seemed like the first five innings," Indians manager Terry Francona said.
+"Every inning.
+And good chances.
+Weren't able to do anything with it."

 Mejia, who struck out four, retired the side in order just once — in the fifth.
 He didn't allow a hit until Lonnie Chisenhall's slow roller toward third base to start the fourth.
 Daniel Robertson singled with one out and Mejia couldn't handle Jason Kipnis' tapper to the mound for an error that loaded the bases.